-FIG. 7 Optical image of the variegation pattern on the leaf of A. Squarrosa.
+FIG. 7 is an optical image of the variegation pattern on the leaf of A. Squarrosa.
 The metabolite makeup of the rastered area was probed by 3D LAESI IMS.
-The top view of the resulting array of circular 350 μm ablation marks can be seen in

-FIG. 8.
-The 3D distribution of kaempferol-(diacetyl coumarylrhamnoside) with m/z 663.1731 included in
+FIG. 8 shows a top view of the resulting array of circular 350 μm ablation marks on the leaf of A. Squarrosa of FIG. 7.

-FIG. 9 was an example for accumulation in the mesophyll (third and fourth) layers with uniform distributions within these layers.
-The protonated chlorophyll a ion with m/z 893.5457 also populated the mesophyll layers and is shown in cyan-royal color scale in
+FIG. 9 shows the 3D distribution of kaempferol-(diacetyl coumarylrhamnoside) with m/z 663.1731 as an example for accumulation in the mesophyll (third and fourth) layers with 35 uniform distributions within these layers.

-FIG. 10.
+FIG. 10 shows, in cyan-royal color scale, the protonated chlorophyll a ion with m/z 893.5457 in the mesophyll layers.
 For this ion, however, lower intensities were observed along the variegation pattern, in agreement with the achlorophyllous nature of the yellow sectors.
-Kaempferol/ luteolin with m/z 287.0494 exhibited heterogeneity both laterally and in the cross section, and was most abundant in the 35 second and third layers.
+Kaempferol/luteolin with m/z 287.0494 exhibited heterogeneity both laterally and in the cross section, and was most abundant in the second and third layers.

-FIG. 11 Acacetin with m/z 285.0759 belonged to a group of compounds with tissue-specificity not previously revealed in lateral imaging experiments due to the averaging of depth distributions.
-Its molecular distribution was uniform in the 40 first, fourth, fifth and sixth layers but resembled the variegation pattern (compare to FIG. 8) in the second and third layers.
-Scale bars in FIGS. 7 and 8 correspond to 2 mm.
-Red arrows indicate examples of areas where the six laser pulses were not sufficient to ablate through the protrusions of the secondary 45 vasculature on the lower side of the lamina.
+FIG. 11 shows that Acacetin with m/z 285.0759 belonged 45 to a group of compounds with tissue-specificity not previously revealed in lateral imaging experiments due to the averaging of depth distributions.
+Its molecular distribution was uniform in the first, fourth, fifth and sixth layers, but resembled the variegation pattern (compare to FIG. 8) in the 50 second and third layers.

 FIG. 12 illustrates a LAESI-MS device for three-dimensional imaging according to certain embodiments.
-The LAESI-MS device may comprise a capillary (C); a syringe pump (SP); a HV high-voltage power supply; a L-N2 nitrogen 50 laser; mirrors (M); focusing lenses (FL); a cuvette (CV); a CCD camera with short-distance microscope (CCD); a counter electrode (CE); digital oscilloscope (OSC); a sample holder (SH); a translation stage (TS); a Er:YAG laser (L-Er: YAG); a mass spectrometer (MS); and personal computers 55 (PC-1 to PC-3).
+The LAESI-MS device may comprise a capillary (C); a syringe pump (SP); a HV high-voltage power supply; a L-N2 nitrogen 55 laser; mirrors (M); focusing lenses (FL); a cuvette (CV); a CCD camera with short-distance microscope (CCD); a counter electrode (CE); digital oscilloscope (OSC); a sample holder (SH); a translation stage (TS); a Er:YAG laser (L-Er:YAG); a mass spectrometer (MS); and personal computers 60 (PC-1 to PC-3).

-Table 1: Tentative assignment of the observed ions was achieved on the basis of accurate mass measurement, collision-activated dissociation, isotope peak distribution analysis, and a wide plant metabolome data-base search.
-The mass 60 accuracy, Δm , is the difference between the measured and calculated monoisotopic masses.
+Table 1 shows the tentative assignment of the observed ions was achieved on the basis of accurate mass measurement, collision-activated dissociation, isotope peak distribution analysis, and a wide plant metabolome data-base search.
+The 65 mass accuracy, Δm , is the difference between the measured and calculated monoisotopic masses.